adityadomle/ResearchX/README.md

 AI-Powered Research Document Generator

 ## 🧠 About
-ResearchX allows you to **generate comprehensive research documents** using advanced AI models—ideal for students, researchers, and professionals seeking to streamline their workflows.
+ResearchX allows you to **generate comprehensive research documents** using advanced AI models ideal for students, researchers, and professionals seeking to streamline their workflows.

 ## ✨ Features
-- AI-Powered content generation for full research documents
+- AI Powered content generation for full research documents
 - Customizable outlines tailored to your subject, level, and length
 - Format export options: DOCX, PDF — ready for presentation or submission
 - Light/Dark mode for comfortable reading in any environment